Aeron/PyFlowdock/README.md

 # PyFlowdock

+> Due to the [Flowdock end-of-life](https://twitter.com/flowdock/status/1532026931620696064) and how outdated this repo code is, the repo is archived.

 Simple [Flowdock APIs](https://flowdock.com/api) wrapper with some useful helpers.
 Only [Push API](https://flowdock.com/api/push) (Team Inbox and Chat) and [Streaming API](https://flowdock.com/api/streaming) available at this moment.

 ## Installation

 You know how to do it… Right?
 Just `(sudo) pip install pyflowdock` it or use `(sudo) python setup.py install` inside **pyflowdock** folder.

 ## How to use it

 Simple as a pie…

 ### Push API

 #### Team Inbox

 ```python
 from flowdock import TeamInbox

 inbox = TeamInbox('your_flow_api_token')

 # With all params
 inbox.post('Source', 'from_address@example.com', 'Subject', '<p>Content.</p>', 'From Name', 'reply_to@example.com', 'Project', 'format', ['tags', '@tags', '#tags'], 'http://link.example.com')

 # With required params only
 inbox.post('Source', 'from_address@example.com', 'Subject', '<p>Content.</p>')
 ```

 ##### Required params

 + `source` Human readable identifier of the application that uses the Flowdock API.
 Only **alphanumeric** characters, **underscores** and **whitespace** can be used;